CSCPadova/taperecorder_digital_equalizations/README.md

-# taperecorder_digital_equalisation

-This repository contains the code related to paper:

-Niccolò Pretto, Nadir Dalla Pozza, Alberto Padoan, Anthony Chmiel, Kurt James Werner, Alessandra Micalizzi, Emery Schubert, Antonio Rodà, Simone Milani and Sergio Canazza, *A workflow and digital filters for compensating speed and equalization errors on digitized audio open-reel magnetic tapes*, 2022.
+# Tape Recorder Digital Equalisation

+This repository contains the code of a correction workflow and digital filters for restoring open-reel tape recordings digitised with incorrect speeds and equalisation standards.
+This tool can save (at least partially) the original content and can be used to create access copies listenable by users.
+The speed and equalisation standards considered in this work are the ones provided by a tape recorder Studer A810.

 There are two main directories (**bold** indicates directory names):